Mufumi/Udacity-AWS-Foundations-Nanodegree/README.md

 #### Number of epochs

-An [epoch](https://towardsdatascience.com/epoch-vs-iterations-vs-batch-size-4dfb9c7ce9c9) is defined as the complete passing of an entire dataset through a neural network both through its feedforwarf and feedback networks.
+An [epoch](https://towardsdatascience.com/epoch-vs-iterations-vs-batch-size-4dfb9c7ce9c9) is defined as the complete passing of an entire dataset through a neural network both through its feedforward and feedback networks.
 A conservative choice of 10 epochs was chosen for this experiment.

 ### Environment simulation